 Payments and Withdrawals

-Employers who decide to accept your bid will pay your bid amount at the time of accepting the bid.
+Hirer who decide to accept your bid will pay your bid amount at the time of accepting the bid.
 Budgets and bids are quoted in US Dollars for reference, but all transactions occur in Bitcoin (or other crypto currencies where indicated).
-Once an Employer accepts your bid they will pay the US Dollar equivalent, at the exchange rate at that time, in Bitcoin (or other crypto currencies where indicated).
+Once a Hirer accepts your bid they will pay the US Dollar equivalent, at the exchange rate at that time, in Bitcoin (or other crypto currencies where indicated).
 After the transaction, all amounts pertaining to that project will be quoted in the bitcoin (or other crypto currencies where indicated) amount paid.

-Once the bid has been accepted you can then move into the Workspace to liaise with the employer.
+Once the bid has been accepted you can then move into the Workspace to liaise with the Hirer.

-If you are awarded a project, we charge you a project fee relative to the value of the selected bid, as an introduction fee, of a maximum of 5,0% (depending on your individual profile level) or the BTC equivalent of $10.00 USD, whichever is greater.
+If you are awarded a project, we charge you a project fee relative to the value of the selected bid, as an introduction fee, between 1% and 5,5% on Bitcoin and 4,9% and 6,9% on local currency (all new accounts start at the maximum percentage and are adjusted depending on your individual profile level) or the BTC equivalent of $10.00 USD, whichever is greater.

-This winning bid amount is held by Jobvir for the security of both virtual employee and employer.
+This winning bid amount is held by Jobvir for the security of both virtual Virtual Provider and Hirer.

-Once a job has been marked as completed by the employer, you will receive the Bitcoin bid amount, minus Jobvir’s commission, in your Jobvir balance (see Fees and Charges).
+Once a job has been marked as completed by the Hirer, you will receive the Bitcoin bid amount, minus Jobvir’s commission, in your Jobvir balance (see Fees and Charges).